 tar xf b2g-something-something.tar.bz2 cd b2g ./b2g

 Open the downloaded disk image file, and copy the B2G application to your

 /Applications directory.
-Once that's done, launch B2G Desktop by clicking the B2G aplication icon.
-Alternatively you can launch it from Terminal as follows:
+Once that's done, launch the Firefox OS simulator by clicking the B2G application icon.
+Alternatively, you can launch it from Terminal as follows:

 Download and extract the zip file to a convenient location.
 Double-click on